gradio-app/gradio/guides/real_time_speech_recognition.md

     live=True).launch()
 ```

-Try the demo below to see the difference!
+Try the demo below to see the difference (or [open in a new tab](https://huggingface.co/spaces/abidlabs/streaming-asr-paused))!

 <iframe src="https://hf.space/gradioiframe/abidlabs/streaming-asr-paused/+" frameBorder="0" height="350" title="Gradio app" class="container p-0 flex-grow space-iframe" allow="accelerometer; ambient-light-sensor; autoplay; battery; camera; document-domain; encrypted-media; fullscreen; geolocation; gyroscope; layout-animations; legacy-image-formats; magnetometer; microphone; midi; oversized-images; payment; picture-in-picture; publickey-credentials-get; sync-xhr; usb; vr ; wake-lock; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts allow-downloads"></iframe>

 ## Step 4 — Creating a Streaming ASR Demo with DeepSpeech

 You're not restricted to ASR models from the `transformers` library -- you can use your own models or models from other libraries.
 The `DeepSpeech` library contains models that are specifically designed to handle streaming audio data.
-These models perform really well with  streaming data as they are able to account for previous chunks of data when making
+These models perform really well with  streaming data as they are able to account for previous chunks of audio data when making predictions.

 Going through the DeepSpeech library is beyond the scope of this Guide (check out their [excellent documentation here](https://deepspeech.readthedocs.io/en/r0.9/)), but you can use Gradio very similarly with a DeepSpeech ASR model as with a Transformers ASR model.

-Here's a complete example (for Linux machines):
+Here's a complete example (on Linux):

 First install the DeepSpeech library and download the pretrained models from the terminal: